Veniamin668/device_redmi_klein/README.md

 git clone https://github.com/Veniamin688/device_redmi_klein device/xiaomi/missi
 ```

+> [!TIP]
+> **Graphics Backend Notice:**
+> The built-in Linux framebuffer is used in DRM legacy mode.
+The old, incompatible patch found in the `patch` folder is completely disabled and not utilized in this build.

 > [!WARNING]
 > Use this device tree at your own risk.
 The author is not responsible for any bricked devices or data loss.